Packing for Your Trip:

 Passengers travelling with an infant or young child are given priority at security screening checkpoints “A” (flying to an international or Canadian destination) or and “C” (flying to a U.S. destination).
 This lane features screening equipment that can accommodate larger items, and screening officers who offer additional assistance to passengers needing more time or help with their belongings to get through security.
 For more information, visit CATSA's website.

 In the international and transborder jetties, electric cart service is available to passengers requiring it, from the security checkpoint to the boarding gate.
 Most of the boarding lounges at Montréal–Trudeau are equipped with small play areas.

 Psst!
-Did you know that our ambassadors offers small colouring books and tattoos to small passengers?
+Did you know that our ambassadors offers small colouring books to small passengers?
 The ambassador brigade is there to help you.
 Speaking a total of more than 13 languages and recognizable by their red jackets, the ambassadors are present everywhere at the airport to guide you along your journey.
 They can also advise you on various offers and services, according to your tastes and preferences.